XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 To destroy stablecoins, you can transfer them to a "black hole" account (an account address where no one knows the secret key).

 See [Disable Master Key Pair](disable-master-key-pair.html).

+### Reliable Transaction Submission

+The goal of reliably submitting transactions is to achieve the following two properties in a finite amount of time:

+* Idempotency - Transactions should be processed once and only once, or not at all.
+* Verifiability - Applications can determine the final result of a transaction.

+To submit transactions reliably, follow these guidelines:

+* Persist details of the transaction before submitting it.
+* Use the `LastLedgerSequence` parameter.
+(Many [client libraries](client-libraries.html) do this by default.)
+* Resubmit a transaction if it has not appeared in a validated ledger whose [ledger index][] is less than or equal to the transaction's `LastLedgerSequence` parameter.

+For more information, see [Reliable Transaction Submission](reliable-transaction-submission.html).

 <!--
 ### List on XRPL Native DEX